 Originally I had purchased a set of metal landing gear from Scale Aircraft Conversions (#48067).
 All they do are landing gear sets from what seems to be a lead-based alloy.
 For a large and heavy model, it seems a good idea.
 Not faulting their process or business model, what I ended up with were copies of the kit part, only in metal.
 Great if the parts are accurate to being with…which they aren’t.

 One of the things that have been nagging me is just how am I going to do the yoke where the center tire mounts?
 Any idea I came up with was either impractical or far too complicated.
 The idea I went with was the most simple (a concept that I need to keep in the forefront of my mind); cut the yoke off the SAC parts and glue it to the brass struts (that’s why I drilled the struts for pins).
-The nice thing about a lead-based alloy is that it can be easily cut with a razor saw:
+The nice thing about a lead-based alloy is that it can be easily cut with a razor saw (there are other benefits as you will see later):

 As with the nose gear, the top of the main struts have cast trunnions.
-As with the nose gear, these have to be built. .080″ styrene is about half as thin as I needed.
-I laminated two sections together, rounded out the areas where they attach to the strut and glued them in place (if you look closely, you’ll see the pencil lines where I have to cut away unneeded material):
+As with the nose gear, these have to be built. .080″ (2.032mm) styrene is about half as thin as I needed.
+I laminated two pieces together, curved the ends where they attach to the strut, and glued them in place (if you look closely, you’ll see the pencil lines where I have to cut away unneeded material):

 Once the wings were cut to their basic shape, the inside of them had to be carved out: